Daandelange/karmaMapper/readme.md

 If you're at ease with code, it's a perfect tool to start coding on physical surfaces using a video projector.

 Runs on Mac and Linux and Windows (alpha).

-__Update 11-12-2016__
-I have broken some parts intensely developing it for my exams.
-There have also been some openFrameworks updates leading to compilation issues and have had no time to maintain the Linux and Windows compilation.
-Over the next months I'm planing to restructure some code, and integrate a "shared variables ecosystem" with [VideoDromm](https://github.com/videodromm/).
-I'll also do some documentation and publish a binary to try it quickly.

-__karmaMapper is a work in progress.__
-_Curently (18-06-2016), the latest build is stable on Mac while the Windows version is not stable yet.
-The Linux version should not be hard to get to compile.
-There's a scene editor allowing you to configure a set of "mappable" shapes, then load them within the animator app which lets you instantiate some effects and modules and bind them with these shapes.
-There's a GUI overlay giving control over the animations and video can be output via Syphon for projection.
-Configurations can be saved and loaded.
-There's a music analyser that streams MIR data over a LAN network.
-There is also a module for doing Serial communication with Arduino and OSC communication with LiveGrabber, PureData and Duration.
-In other words, karmaMapper is ready to be used in interactive art installations & live performances, or to do simple video mapping! :)_

 _In the future, karmaMapper will aim to facilitate the work of creative coders with a bunch of redundant code.
 It will also provide automatic variable assignment and animation to create a vast interconnected virtual and analog environment.
 Some of the code might be shared with videoDromm including a distant control interface._